Saad-Bashar/Manager/README.md

 1. Managing react native state with redux
 2. Whole redux architecture (How it works)
 3. Working with firebase data structure.

+## Future Plan

+Try using react-navigation instead of react-native-router-flux for navigation purpose